o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/player-account-details.md

 Phone numbers must follow these formatting rules:
 + The phone number must start with a plus \(\+\) sign, followed immediately by the country code\.
 + The phone number can contain only the \+ sign and digits\.
 + You must remove characters such as parentheses, spaces, or dashes from the phone number before submitting the value\.
-For example, a United States–based phone number must follow the format `+14325551212`\.
+For example, a United States-based phone number must follow the format `+14325551212`\.

 ## Resource Group {#cloud-canvas-cloud-gem-player-account-details-resource-group}